emqx/emqx-docs/en_US/mqtt-over-quic/introduction.md

 - No awareness of the upper layer protocols
   TCP treats all data transmission equally, without distinguishing between different types of data or businesses that may be using the same network connection.

-For more information on the features and benefits of MQTT over QUIC to enhance the user experience in weak and unstable network environments, see [Features and Benefits of MQTT over QUIC](./features-mqtt-over-quic.md).
+For more information on the features and benefits of MQTT over QUIC to enhance the user experience in weak and unstable network environments, see [Features and Benefits](./features-mqtt-over-quic.md).

 ## QUIC vs TCP/TLS Test Comparisons